RhailynJane/rural_alberta_health_connect_mobile/docs/offline-first/offline-maps-coverage.md

 ### Q: How often should I update?
 **A:** Redownload regions every 3-6 months for road updates.

+### Q: Where do I access offline maps after I download them?
+**A:** Open the Emergency tab.
+The map automatically uses your downloaded tiles when you're offline.
+Clinic markers show your last saved results.
+Directions may still need internet.

 ### Q: What about Saskatchewan or BC border areas?
 **A:** The "All Alberta" region includes border areas.
 For cross-province coverage, we can add more regions.